 Pathological changes in arterial walls significantly influence their mechanical properties.
 We have developed a correlation-based method, the phased tracking method, for measurement of the regional elasticity of the arterial wall.
-Using this method, elasticity distributions of lipids, blood clots, fibrous tissue, and calcified tissue were measured by in vitro experiments of excised arteries (mean $\pm$ SD: lipid 89 $\pm$ 47 kPa, blood clot 131 $\pm$ 56 kPa, fibrous tissue 1022 $\pm$ 1040 kPa, calcified tissue 2267 ± 1228 kPa).
+Using this method, elasticity distributions of lipids, blood clots, fibrous tissue, and calcified tissue were measured by in vitro experiments of excised arteries (mean \pm SD: lipid 89 \pm 47 kPa, blood clot 131 \pm 56 kPa, fibrous tissue 1022 \pm 1040 kPa, calcified tissue 2267 ± 1228 kPa).
 It was found that arterial tissues can be classified into soft tissues (lipids and blood clots) and hard tissues (fibrous tissue and calcified tissue) on the basis of their elasticity.
 However, there are large overlaps between elasticity distributions of lipids and blood clots and those of fibrous tissue and calcified tissue.
 Thus, it was difficult to differentiate lipids from blood clots and fibrous tissue from calcified tissue by setting a threshold for a single elasticity value.
 Therefore, we previously proposed a tissue classification method using the elasticity distribution in each small region.
 In this method, the elasticity distribution of each small region of interest (ROI) (not a single pixel) in an elasticity image is used to classify lipids, blood clots, fibrous tissue, and calcified tissue by calculating the likelihood function for each tissue.
-In the present study, the optimum size of the ROI and threshold $T_o$ for the likelihood function were investigated to improve the tissue classification.
-The ratio of correctly classified pixels to the total number of classified pixels was 29.8% when the size of a small region was 75 $\mu$ m $\times$ 300 μm (a single pixel).
-The ratio of correctly classified pixels became 54.2% when the size of a small region was 1,500 $\mu$ m $\times$ 1,500 $\mu$ m (100 pixels).
-Moreover, a region with an extremely low likelihood with respect to all tissue components was defined as an unclassified region by setting threshold $T_o$ for the likelihood function to 0.16.
-The tissue classification of the arterial wall was improved using the elasticity distribution of a small region whose size was larger than the spatial resolution (800 $\mu$ m $\times$ 600 $\mu$ m) of ultrasound.
+In the present study, the optimum size of the ROI and threshold T{a} for the likelihood function were investigated to improve the tissue classification.
+The ratio of correctly classified pixels to the total number of classified pixels was 29.8% when the size of a small region was 75 μ m \times 300 μm (a single pixel).
+The ratio of correctly classified pixels became 54.2% when the size of a small region was 1,500 μ m × 1,500 μ m (100 pixels).
+In this classification, a region with an extremely low likelihood with respect to all tissue components was defined as an unclassified region by setting threshold T{o} for the likelihood function.
+The optimal threshold was determined from the standard deviation in the measurements of radial strains evaluated by basic experiments using a phantom.
+The tissue classification of the arterial wall was improved using the elasticity distribution of a small region whose size was larger than the spatial resolution (800 μ m \times 600 μ m) of ultrasound.